Flood Insurance Changes by FEMA

 Project update: FEMA issued a Grant Agreement to begin work on this project Sept.
 7, 2010.
 Ann Arbor City Council approved acceptance of Grant funds on Nov.
 15, 2010.
 Purchase of the property and the deed restriction were completed on March 13, 2012.
 The structure was demolished on Monday, September 10th, 2012.

 Independent from the FEMA grant the City plans to install a rain garden at the site to increase stormwater infiltration and reduce flooding in the area.
 The City has selected the team of Conservation Design Forum (CDF) and PlantWise for rain garden design, construction and maintenace services.
-Rain garden will be designed following the building demolition, and installation is expected in the summer of 2013.
-Additionally, the Ann Arbor Public Art Commission selected Artist, Joshua Wiener (www.joshuawiener.com) to work with CDF to design an art installation, which will be installed shortly after the rain garden.
+Rain garden will be designed following the building demolition, and installation is expected in the spring of 2014.
+Additionally, the Ann Arbor Public Art Commission selected Artist, Joshua Wiener (www.joshuawiener.com) to work with CDF to design an art installation, which will be installed with the rain garden.
+Click here for aditional information about the art installation.

 721 North Main St.